JohnnyMa/TwitterFontana/README.md

 Note that the fullscreen API is currently only implemented in Gecko and WebKit based browsers (Firefox, Chrome, Safari and some lesser known browsers).

+Users of other browser (e.g. Internet Explorer) can press F11 to go fullscreen.
+The drawback is that this doesn't hide the interface.

 ## Datasources ##